Nicals/pblog/docs/writing-posts.rst

 title          string  the title of this post.
 Required. slug           string  a slug to use for this post.
 It is not required to be a unique
                        value.
 Not required.
-category       string  name of the category for this post.
+topic          string  name of the topic for this post.
 If not already existing,
-                       a new category will be created in the web interface.
+                       a new topic will be created in the web interface.
 Required. published_date date    yyyy-mm-dd.
 If not set, the current date will be set to the current date.